swiftlang/swift-evolution/proposals/0219-package-manager-dependency-mirroring.md

 The `Package.resolved` file will contain the mirror URLs that were used during dependency resolution.

+## Security

+There is no security impact since mirrors only work for the top-level package, and dependencies can't add mirrors on downstream packages.
+There is a potential privacy concern in case someone accidentally commits their private mirror configuration file in a public package.

 ## Impact on existing packages

 This is an additive feature and doesn't impact existing packages.